-Men Increasingly Purchasing Life Insurance Online, Women Prefer the Personal Touch
+Men Are Increasingly Purchasing Life Insurance Online, While Women Prefer The Personal Approach

 Media Release: Thursday, 13 February 2020

 The latest findings from NobleOak’s annual Life Insurance industry survey highlight a stark contrast in purchasing behaviour between men and women.

 47% of females would prefer to speak to a representative on the phone, compared to just 32% of men.
 More females (48%), than men (41%), would prefer to use an expert financial adviser.
 Moreover, 31% of men would prefer to purchase online compared to just 18% of women.

 What is your preferred way of purchasing a Life Insurance or or Income Protection product?

 Interestingly, only 15% of 30-34-year-olds were likely to purchase using the internet, showing a potential lack of confidence or knowledge for this generation around Life Insurance.